olinjs/olinjs/lessons/05-client-jquery-ajax/README.md

 However, if you're making a login form, with private or personal information like passwords, you're going to want to go with POST so that the password is not exposed in the URL or stored in the server logs or your browser's history.

-To make the third form work, we need to learn about AJAX requests and client side JavaScript.
+To make the third form work, we need to learn about client side JavaScript and AJAX requests. **First, we'll play around with client-side JS to see how it works, then learn about what AJAX requests are, and finally, we'll make that third form work, and display the right cat images WITHOUT A PAGE REFRESH.
+We'll need to use client-side JavaScript to make our AJAX requests work, so let's get into that first.**

-## AJAX and XHR Requests

-You probably noticed something about how the two first forms act.
-When you submit them, you are taken to an entirely new page.
-You might even get a little white flash of a blank screen before the image loads.

-Now check out Google:
-When you search for something the top search bar and Google Plus account information are there the entire time as the bottom, results part of the page reloads.
-You dont even need to hit submit.
-If you change your search then stop typing, after a second or so the search results will show up.
-This is accomplished through a method called Asynchronous Javascript and XML (AJAX) requests.

-AJAX is a method of using *client-side* JavaScript to send XML HTTP Requests (XHR Requests) to a server in the background, without interfering with the display and behavior of the current page.
-This is the technology that Google and the majority of modern websites use to make their pages seem quicker and more responsive.
-Using AJAX allows websites to communicate with their servers (or external servers) without making entire new page requests.
-This also allows them to modify individual sections of HTML instead of replacing the whole page.
-In order to use AJAX we need to run some client side JavaScript on our website.

 ## Client JavaScript and jQuery

 JavaScript is a language.
 Node (server-side) is a "platform".
-Your browser (client-side) is also a "platform" that runs JavaScript, with a lot of different capabilities.
+Your browser (client-side) is also a "platform" that runs client-side JavaScript, with a lot of different capabilities.

 **What is client-side JS good for?**